fsantanna-no/ce0-old/doc/memory.md

 Such composite types are also known as algebraic data types because they are composed of sums (variants) and products (tuples).

-A new type declaration can also be made recursive if it uses itself in one of its subcases:
+A new type declaration with the `rec` keyword is recursive and can use itself in one of its subcases:

 ```
 type rec List {         -- a list is either empty ($List) or
     Item: (Int,List)    -- an item that holds a number and a sublist
 }
 var l: List = Item (1, Item (2,$List))   -- list `1 -> 2 -> empty`
 ```

+All recursive types have an implicit empty subcase, with its name prefixed with the dollar prefix `$`, e.g., `$List` is the empty subcase of `List`.

-A variable of a recursive type holds a *strong reference* to its value, since constructors are always dynamically allocated in the heap:
+A variable of a recursive type holds a *strong reference* to its value, but not the actual value, since constructors are always dynamically allocated in the
+heap:

 ```
 var x: List = Item(1, $List)
+    ^                ^
     |              __|__
    / \            /     \
   | x |--------> |   1   | <-- actual allocated memory with the linked list